Skip to content

 View

-• Method 1: Add FTRouteObserver to MaterialApp.navigatorObservers, set the pages to navigate in MaterialApp.routes, the key in routes is the page name (view_name).
+• Method 1: Add FTRouteObserver to MaterialApp.navigatorObservers, set up pages needing navigation in MaterialApp.routes.
+The key in routes becomes the page name (view_name).

 class MyApp extends StatelessWidget {